4-3 for the first time

 1965 – We also beat the Potters at Anfield when Gordon Milne, Ian St. John and Roger Hunt were on target in a 3-2 victory.
 Roy Vernon struck the last of his six goals against the reds, with Harry Burrows also on target.

 1899 - Custodian Bill Perkins debuted in a 3-2 defeat of Newcastle United at Anfield.
-Jack Cox, John Walker and George Allan scored our goals, while half-back Tom Cleghorn played his seventieth and final reds game.
+Jack Cox, Johnny Walker and George Allan scored our goals, while half-back Tom Cleghorn played his seventieth and final reds game.
 Perkins went on to play 117 reds games, including every game in our first League championship winning season in 1900/01.

 On our way to Wembley

 1974 - We clinched our place in the FA Cup Final by beating Leicester City 3-1 in a replay at Villa Park.
 Brian Hall struck straight after half time before Len Glover equalised, but goals from Kevin Keegan and John Toshack took us to Wembley.

 2007 - Jamie Carragher played his 58th game in the European Cup, breaking Phil Neal’s club record, as we won 3-0 at PSV Eindhoven in the first leg of our Champions League Quarter-final.
 Steven Gerrard bagged his fifteenth goal in the European Cup, breaking Ian Rush’s club record in the process, while playing his fiftieth Champions League game.
 John Arne Riise and Peter Crouch also netted, with Riise’s strike being his 31st and final one for the club.
 Dirk Kuyt seemingly got himself booked at the end of the game by obstructing a free-kick to guarantee he would be banned for second leg at Anfield and ensure a clean slate for the Semi-final.
 Unfortunately, Fábio Aurélio ruptured his Achilles, which kept him out of the first team until September.